ethanelliott/do/src/plugins/media-controls/docs.md

 ## Usage

-Just type `s play` to start playing music, or `s pause` to pause your music!
+Just type `m play` to start playing music, or `m pause` to pause your music!

 Command | Action
 --- | ---